joeta1/Utasks-Ulaval-A2025/README.md

 - **Cards**: Add cards to lists with title, description, due date, and priority
 - **Drag & Drop**: Move cards between lists or reorder lists
 - **Priority**: Set card priority (High 🔴, Medium 🟡, Low 🟢)
-- **Dark Mode**: Toggle between light and dark themes
 - **Real-time Chat**: Click the chat icon 💬 in the bottom-right corner to:
   - Chat with all online users in the general room
   - Start private conversations with specific users
-  - See who's online and who's typing

 ## 👥 Team
-- GLO3102 - Team 37
+- Jordan Etaba Bikoun

 ## 📄 License
-This project is for educational purposes as part of the GLO3102 course at Université Laval.
+This project is for educational purposes as part of the GLO3102 course at Université Laval and is still in development.